-When planning my first trip to Peru, I didn’t imagine the magnetude of what I was about to see.
-I knew the cultural and historical weight that Peru represents for the world and specially, for South America.
-The Peruvian history illustrates South America history itself: all the struggles the natives faced, who had their people violated, culture destroyed, riches stolen, and all that was left behind, was the shadow of succesful civilizations, whose walls stand until our days, to tell us silently theirhistory.
+When planning my first trip to Peru, I didn’t imagine the magnitude of what I was about to see.
+I knew the cultural and historical weight that Peru represents for the world and especially, for South America.
+The Peruvian history illustrates South America history itself: all the struggles the natives faced, who had their people violated, culture destroyed, riches stolen, and all that was left behind was the shadow of successful civilizations, whose walls stand until our days, to tell us silently their history.

-Despite the desperate attempt from the Spanish conquerors to destroy and erase everything that could link us to the past, their hard work, fortunately was not so succesful, and the world can still admire what was once the biggest Empire in the world.
+Despite the desperate attempt from the Spanish conquerors to destroy and erase everything that could link us to the past, their hard work, fortunately, was not so successful, and the world can still admire what was once the biggest Empire in the world.